preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/text-styles/index.rst

 .. image:: tenant-settings-text-styles-new.png

 In the column Enabled you decide which styles should be available to choose for the RTF editor.
-They are listed under Styles in the settings described above and are also available in a few blocks where a custom RTF editor can be created.
+They are listed under Styles in the settings for the RTF Editor and are also available in a few blocks where a custom RTF editor can be created.

 Click the cog wheel to edit the setting for a style.
 You can edit all settings available when creating a new style, see below.